Dr Carrie Bradshaw

 - PhD (UCL)

-I teach on the Law and Environment II module (which I also convene), together with Corporate Social Responsibility and Torts.
+I teach on the Law and Environment modules (which I also convene), together with Corporate Social Responsibility and Torts.

 Research groups and institutes